yogendra/yb-ms-data/springboot/README.md

 ## Prerequisites

 - Follow [YB Quick start](https://docs.yugabyte.com/latest/quick-start/) instructions to run a local YugabyteDB cluster.
 Test YugabyteDB's YSQL API, as [documented](../../quick-start/explore/ysql/) so that you can confirm that you have YSQL service running on `localhost:5433`.
-- You will need JDK 11 or above.
+- You will need JDK 17 or later.
 You can use [SDKMAN](https://sdkman.io/install) to install the JDK runtime.

 ## Get Started